What adaptations could the grant cover?

 After you have been assessed, if the Occupational Therapist considers you may be eligible, they will forward us a recommendation based on your needs.
 The works must be necessary and appropriate to meet the needs of the disabled occupant and it must be reasonable and practicable to carry out the work.

-The Lincolnshire Home Independence Agency (LHIA) will contact you on our behalf to collect some initial financial information and carry out a means test.
+The Private Sector Housing Team will then contact you to collect some initial financial information and carry out a means test.
 This is used to assess the level of contribution the disabled person would have to make towards the cost of the works.
-If your application proceeds plans will be drawn up (if applicable) for approval by the Occupational Therapist prior to approval of a grant.
+If your application proceeds, plans will be drawn up (if applicable) for approval by the Occupational Therapist prior to approval of a grant.

 The grant pays for essential adaptations identified in the Occupational Therapist assessment as 'necessary and appropriate' and according to our standard specification.
 If you wish to have work undertaken higher than our specification you may do so but you would need to pay any additional cost yourself.